dsbolin/lammps/doc/src/granular_normal_models.rst

 Models for normal contact in granular interactions
 ==================================================

+The normal force acts along the vector connecting the center of two particles, i.e. normal to the plane of contact between particles.
+In all cases, the normal forces is modeled as a function of overlap :math:`delta`.
+The following quantities are common to all the normal models currently available:

 :math:`\delta_{ij} = R_i + R_j - \|\mathbf{r}_{ij}\|` is the particle overlap,
 :math:`R_i, R_j` are the particle radii,